What Is IRS Form 2553?

 S-corporations are pass-through entities.
 This means that S-corps don’t pay a corporate tax.
 Instead, shareholders report their share of the business’s income, losses, credits, and deductions on their personal income tax returns.
 The income gets taxed at the shareholders’ personal income tax rates.

-Many business owners choose to file Form 2553 and have their company taxed as an S-corporation in order to lower their taxes.
+Many business owners choose to file IRS Form 2553 and have their company taxed as an S-corporation in order to lower their taxes.
 Although tax obligations vary by business, C-corporations tend to pay the highest taxes because they get hit with taxation twice—once at the corporate level, and again at the shareholder level for dividends.

 You’re eligible to file Form 2553 if all of the following are true:

-Form 2553 is a four-page form that contains information about a business and its shareholders.
+IRS Form 2553 is a four-page form that contains information about a business and its shareholders.
 The information you provide impacts whether the IRS will approve S-corp tax status and when the status will take effect.

-Here are step-by-step Form 2553 instructions:
+Here are step-by-step IRS Form 2553 instructions: